Jaan-E-Mann: Plot

-The film begins when Suhaan Kapoor (Salman Khan) receives a notice saying his ex-wife Piya Goyal (Preity Zinta), who has settled in New York, wants a divorce settlement of ₹5 million because he failed to make his alimony payments due to his poor financial condition.
+The film begins when Suhaan Kapoor (Salman Khan) receives a notice saying his ex-wife Piya Goyal (Preity Zinta), who has settled in New York, wants a divorce settlement of ₹5 million, because he failed to make his alimony payments due to his poor financial condition.
 Suhaan appeals to his uncle Bonney Kapoor (Anupam Kher), a mediation lawyer, for help.
 While they are trying to figure out a solution, Agastya Rao (Akshay Kumar) lands at their doorstep searching for Piya.
 He reveals to them that he fell in love with Piya during his college days but could not express his love to her because she was in love with someone else, unaware that the person he lost her to was Suhaan.
-Piya had ignored Agastya then, a nerd and a nobody, and even broke his heart by blowing him off to be with Suhaan at a concert that Agastya had taken her to.
+Piya had ignored Agastya then, a nerd, a nobody, and even broke his heart by blowing him off to be with Suhaan at a concert that Agastya had taken her to.
 A heartbroken Agastya left the college as a result and eventually wound up in Houston working for NASA.

 Suhaan and Piya fall in love in college and elope.
-However, he kept his marriage a secret to further his career as a movie star, and when his career hit a low, he returned home to find out that she had left him.
+However, he kept his marriage a secret to further his career as a movie star and when his career hits a low, he returns home to find out that she has left him.
 She does not answer his calls or letters, and he soon receives a divorce notice in the mail.

 Suhaan and Bonney hatch a plan to get Agastya and Piya together so that Suhaan does not need to pay alimony to Piya and Agastya can end up with the woman of his dreams.
 Suhaan accompanies Agastya to New York to help Agastya win Piya over.
 They rent an apartment opposite Piya's and watch her every move using telescopes, binoculars, and surveillance techniques.
 Using a headset, Suhaan feeds Agastya lines to woo Piya with and eventually succeeds in getting Piya and Agastya together.

 One night, Suhaan finds out Piya has a baby girl, Suhaan's daughter.
 He realizes that she left him since she did not want her and the baby to ruin Suhaan's film career.
 Suhaan realizes his mistake and tries to make amends and start a new life with Piya and his daughter, Suhaani.
 Unfortunately, before he can act, Piya gets engaged to Agastya.

 It later emerges that Piya's brother, Vishal (Nawwab Shah), had been hiding letters that Suhaan wrote to her and was responsible for initiating the divorce process.
 Agastya realizes that Piya is still in love with Suhaan and not him; so, he reveals the truth and tells her to be with Suhaan.
 Piya flies back to India where Suhaan is trying to find work as a small-time actor.
 They express their mutual love, reuniting their broken family.

 A few years later, Agastya is on a NASA Space Shuttle and initiates a video conference with Suhaan and Piya (on Suhaan's birthday).
-He introduces them to his new girlfriend, who looks strikingly like Piya.
+He introduces them to his new girlfriend who looks strikingly like Piya.